Oscar W. Ritchie: Career

-Scholarship

 Ritchie received a scholarship to the Yale Institute of Alcoholic Studies.
 He was awarded the Julius Rosenwald Scholarship in 1948, which is given "solely for the well-being of mankind."
 He was the first Kent State graduate to win this award.
 He also received the Guggenheim Award awarded to graduate students for advanced study.

-On his way to achieving his doctorate, Ritchie took a year off from Kent State and studied at the University of Wisconsin after which, in 1949, he resumed his academic duties and he gave the Scholarship Day address in May 1952.
-Ritchie received his PhD in Sociology from New York University in 1958.
+While pursuing his doctorate, Ritchie took a year off from Kent State and studied at the University of Wisconsin after which, in 1949, he resumed his academic duties and he gave the Scholarship Day address in May 1952.
+Ritchie received his PhD in sociology from New York University in 1958.
 His dissertation was titled "Male Delinquents' Assessments of an Industrial School: A Study of the Relationship between Assessments and Length of Residence."
-He summarizes his study in the following manner in the dissertation's abstract (L.C.
-Card No. Mic 58-7262).

 Shortly before his death, he was elected by his colleagues to the chairmanship of the Sociology Department.

-Mentorship

-Ritchie was not averse to interacting with the student body and worked with a number of the Greek organizations on campus as an adviser, including Kappa Alpha Psi and Alpha Phi Alpha fraternities, which he advised from 1955 to 1956 and 1958–1962 respectively.
+Ritchie worked with a number of the Greek organizations on campus as an adviser, including Kappa Alpha Psi and Alpha Phi Alpha fraternities, which he advised from 1955 to 1956 and 1958–1962, respectively.
 He also assisted in the establishment of the Alpha Phi Alpha Education Foundation, which offered a scholarship as early as 1965.
 His work with the Alphas won him the honor of being named Director of Educational Activities for Alpha Phi Alpha's national chapter, an appointment he held from 1966 until his death in 1967.